probmods/probmods2/exercises/02-generative-models.md

 |T|      F|     0.4|
 |T|      T|     0.4|

-*Hint:* fix the probability of A and then define the probability of B to *depend* on whether A is true or not.
+**Requirement:** fix the probability of A first and then define the probability of B to *depend* on whether A is true or not.

 ~~~~
 var a = ...